Strip type represented by an icon.

 - Current Frame

-The frame number relative to the start of the active strip.
+Position of the Playhead relative to the start of the active strip.

 The Source panel is used to control sources of the strip such as filename and file path and various methods of interpreting these files.